Significance tests of feature relevance for a black-box learner

-{CRT and HRT, can apply to test the conditional independence of a single feature individually to yield a $p$-value for every single feature.
-The LOCO test measures the increase in prediction error due to not using a specified feature in a given dataset.
+CRT, CPT, and HRT test the conditional independence of a single feature individually, and the LOCO test measures the increase in prediction error due to not using a specified feature in a given dataset.
 The differences between the proposed tests and other existing tests can be summarized in three folds.
-First, for CRT, HRT and LOCO tests, it is unclear how to test a set of multiple features $\bm{X}_\mathcal{S}$ simultaneously, which is the target of our tests.
-For instance, in image analysis, it is of more interest to examine patterns captured by multiple pixels in one or more regions, in which the impact of any single pixel is negligible.
-Second, the hypotheses for the tests are different.
-LOCO test conducts a significant test for the estimated model based on a given dataset with the mean absolute error, yet CRT, HRT and the proposed methods conduct testing at the population level; that is, the former two examines conditional independence, while the last one focuses on the risk invariance as specified in \eqref{eqn:loss_testing} based on a general loss function.
-Third, CRT and HRT require well-estimated conditional probabilities of every feature given the rest, which is often difficult in practice.
-Finally, the proposed tests are advantageous over CRT with reduced computational cost by avoiding a large number of model refitting. }
+First, for CRT, CPT, HRT, and LOCO tests, it is unclear how to test a set of multiple features $\bm{X}_\mathcal{S}$, which is the target of our tests.
+Second, the significance of relevance is defined in different ways.
+The LOCO test conducts a significant test for the estimated model based on a given dataset with the mean absolute error, yet CRT, CPT, HRT, and the proposed tests conduct testing at the population level; that is, the former three examine conditional independence, while the last one focuses on the risk invariance as specified in \eqref{eqn:loss_testing}.
+Third, CRT, CPT, and HRT require well-estimated conditional probabilities of every feature given the rest, which is often difficult in practice.
+Finally, the proposed tests are advantageous over CRT and CPT with reduced computational cost by avoiding a large number of model refitting.